lotus-NLS/Jaguar/readme.md

   - functions:  lowercase w/ snake_case; use verbs
   - classes: everything else: CamelCase; use nouns
 - Functions that return something are of the format `get_[object]` or if the function initializes and returns the object `create_[object]`, `make_[object]` or `retrieve_[object]`
-- Names are searchable and distinguishable, so let word trees differ by prefix not by suffix; get_elements() and get_element() both being defined is a recipe for disaster
+- Names are searchable and distinguishable, so let word trees differ by prefix not by suffix
+- Plural perfererentially as `object_list`, not `objects`; get_elements() and get_element() both being defined is a recipe for disaster
 - Hungarian notations is only used when the object appears as several types throughout the program

 ### III: Vertical arrangment